acm-ribeiro/magmact-gen/README.md

       GET      - returns all tournaments
       POST     - adds a new tournament /tournaments/{tournamentId}/
-      GET      - returns the tournament with the given `tournamentId` PUT      - updated the tournament with the given `tournamentId` DELETE   - deletes the tournament with the given `tournamentId`
+      GET      - returns the tournament with the given {tournamentId}
+      PUT      - updated the tournament with the given {tournamentId}
+      DELETE   - deletes the tournament with the given {tournamentId}

    /tournaments/{tournamentId}/capacity/
-      GET      - returns the capacity of the tournament with the given `tournamentId`
+      GET      - returns the capacity of the tournament with the given {tournamentId}

    /tournaments/{tournamentId}/enrolments/
-      POST     - enrols a player in the tournament with the given `tournamentId` GET      - returns the players enroled in the tournament with the given `tournamentId`
+      POST     - enrols a player in the tournament with the given {tournamentId}
+      GET      - returns the players enroled in the tournament with the given {tournamentId}

    /tournaments/{tournamentId}/enrollments/{playerNIF}/
-      GET      - checks if the player with the given `playerNIF` is enroled in the tournament with the given `tournamentId` DELETE   - deletes the enrolment of the player with the given `playerNIF` in the tournament with the given `tournamentId`
+      GET      - checks if the player with the given {playerNIF} is enroled in the tournament with the given {tournamentId}
+      DELETE   - deletes the enrolment of the player with the given {playerNIF} in the tournament with the given {tournamentId}
 ```

 :small_blue_diamond: Players' API: